lecovi/gitssues/docs/README.md

 Go to your integrations page https://nasdaq-meli.app.opsgenie.com/settings/integration/add/API/ and add a new API token.

+# Create Personal Access Token @ GitHub

+Go to your profile developer settings https://github.com/settings/tokens and create a personal access token with *repo*, *workflow* and *user* scopes.

 # Creating a new Bug in Jira

 1. Configure Jira Object: